Southern Heritage Air Foundation honors special veteran - The Vicksburg Post

 MOUND, La. — It was an event to honor a hero.

-Wednesday’s Hanger Lunch at the Southern Heritage Air Museum took time to honor a special man — World War II veteran and POW Lamar Rodgers on his 99th birthday.
+Wednesday’s Hangar Lunch at the Southern Heritage Air Museum took time to honor a special man — World War II veteran and POW Lamar Rodgers on his 99th birthday.

 “We have an exhibit about Lamar (in the museum),” Southern Heritage Air Foundation Founder and Chairman Dan Fordice said.
 “We are so proud to honor him every day but especially so today on his 99th birthday.
 Lamar, thank you very much.”